-Learn how the magic link works and what to do when you don't receive the magic link.
+Learn how the OTP works and what to do when you don't receive the code

 To be covered:

-When you don't receive the magic link to your inbox, it could be for a couple of things.
+When you don't receive the OTP code to your inbox, it could be for a couple of things.
 Before, we move on, make sure you checked:

-- the magic link isn't in Spam folder.
+- the OTP code email isn't in the Spam folder.

-- the magic link usually arrives immediately after requested but might be delayed for a few minutes due to firewall filters, so we ask for you patience.
+- the OTP code usually arrives immediately after the request but might be delayed for a few minutes due to firewall filters, so we ask for your patience.

-- if the magic link doesn't arrive after 30 minutes.
+- if the OTP code doesn't arrive after 30 minutes.
 Please follow the instructions below. 👇

 Sometimes, network restrictions prevent our automated emails from coming through due to a strict corporate firewall setup, as there is spammer deny lists.
 Organizations enable this type of security to block unwanted or unknown emails.